Liar Liar: Plot

-Fletcher tries desperately to delay the case, even beating himself up, but is unable to lie his way into a continuance.
-Knowing that he cannot deny the proof of Samantha's adultery, he successfully disputes the validity of her prenuptial agreement after accidentally discovering that she had signed it as a minor without parental consent.
-This entitles Samantha to 50% of Richard's marital assets, equal to $11.395 million, affording Fletcher to win the case truthfully.
-However, Samantha also insists on contesting custody of their children for an extra $10,000 in monthly child support payments from Richard.
-A disheartened Fletcher, realizing that he had corrupted Samantha with his own lies, watches as she pulls her crying children out of Richard's arms.
-Horrified by his actions, Fletcher demands that the judge reverse the decision, but his attitude angers the judge and he is arrested for contempt of court.
+Fletcher tries to delay the case by staging an assault on himself but is unable to lie his way into a continuance, specifically because his only possible grounds were, "I can't lie."
+Knowing that he cannot refute the proof of Samantha's adultery, her grousing accidentally reveals her real age.
+He successfully disputes the validity of her prenup, signed as a minor without parental consent.
+The judge rules Samantha is entitled to 50% of Richard's marital assets, allowing Fletcher to win the case truthfully.
+However, Samantha then pivots to demanding custody of their children for extra child support payments.
+Fletcher watches as she pulls her crying children out of Richard's arms.
+Horrified by the outcome his actions have caused, he overreacts and demands the decision be reversed, but the judge holds him in contempt.

 Fletcher calls Audrey to bail him out, but she informs him that their plane leaves for Boston that night.
-Greta learns of this and, having realized Fletcher turned over a new leaf, pays his bail.

-Recognizing Max as his highest priority, Fletcher rushes to the airport, but Audrey and Max's plane has already left the gate.
+Greta, realizing he turned over a new leaf, pays his bail.
+Fletcher rushes to the airport, but Audrey and Max's plane has left the gate.
 In desperation, he hijacks a mobile stairway to pursue the plane onto the runway.
-After throwing one of his shoes at the plane's windshield, it finally stops, but Fletcher is injured after he crashes the mobile stairway.
+He keeps his promise to greet Max before takeoff, through a plane window, and gets the plane to stop but is injured.
 On a stretcher, Fletcher vows to Max that he will spend more time with him.
-He says that despite he is free to lie now that the 24 hours have elapsed, it feels better to be honest.
-Max believes him, and Audrey decides to remain in California.
+He says that despite the fact that he is free to lie now that the 24 hours have elapsed, it feels more clear to be honest.
+Max believes him, and Audrey, encouraged by Jerry, decides to remain in California.